wangzizhe/OptiOrch/docs/OMPython.md

 - OpenModelica (add to PATH)
 - OMPython (`pip install OMPython`)

-This is how the PATH looks like:
+This is what the PATH looks like:

 ```
 %USERPROFILE%\AppData\Local\Programs\Python\Python312\